Opulent-Abby/Crop-Yield-Prediction/README.md

    Key Insights:
 1. Ensemble models outperform the linear baseline in capturing non-linearities and interactions
-2. Harvested area is the dominant driver of production, with temporal trends captured via year
+2. The dominance of harvested area reflects the structural identity of agricultural production, reinforcing the importance of leakage control when including yield-derived variables.
 3. Leakage-free modeling substantially reduces apparent performance but improves real-world validity
 4. Predictive power is constrained by limited covariates; incorporation of climate, fertilizer use, soil quality, and policy variables would likely improve forecasts
+5. While the linear model achieves a higher R² by capturing long-term trends, ensemble models reduce absolute prediction error (MAE), indicating superior performance for operational forecasting.

 ## 7.0 Final Model Selection